Bichu Thirumala

-B. Sivasankaran Nair, popularly known as Bichu Thirumala (13 February 1942 – 26 November 2021), was an Indian lyricist and poet.
+Bhaskaran Sivasankaran Nair, popularly known as Bichu Thirumala (13 February 1942 – 26 November 2021), was an Indian lyricist and poet.
 He is known for creating the style of arranging beautiful words in Malayalam film songs.
 In Malayalam cinema, Bichu Thirumala led the group of lyricists who wrote songs for readymade tunes.
 He won the Kerala State Film Award for the best lyricist two times.
 His prolific Malayalam film repertoire includes work with eminent composers like Shyam, G. Devarajan, V. Dakshinamurthy, M.S.
 Baburaj, K. Raghavan, M.S.
 Viswanathan, A.T.
 Ummer, K.J.
 Joy, Shankar–Ganesh, Jaya Vijaya, Raveendran, Jerry Amaldev, Johnson, Ouseppachan, Ilaiyaraaja, A. R. Rahman and the list goes on.

 Life and career

 Bichu Thirumala was born to C.G.
 Bhaskaran Nair and Sasthamangalam Pattanikkunnu Veettil Parukutty Amma in Thiruvananthapuram.
 He was the eldest child of his parents.
-His siblings are the late Balagopalan (who died at a young age, on whose remembrance he wrote the all time people's favourite "Olathumbathirunnu" song from the movie Pappayude Swantham Appoos), Susheela Devi, Vijayakumar, Dr. Chandra, Shyama, Darshan Raman and Jayalekshmi.
+His siblings are the late Balagopalan (who died at a young age, and on whose remembrance he wrote the song "Olathumbathirunnu" from the movie Pappayude Swantham Appoos), Susheela Devi (singer), Vijayakumar, Dr. Chandra, Shyama, Darshan Raman (music director) and Jayalekshmi.
 He graduated with a BA from University College Thiruvananthapuram.
-He was married to Prasanna and they have a son named Suman Bichu (music director).
+He was married to Prasanna and they have a son named Suman Bichu Thirumala (music director).